navid0908/dating-with-node-api/README.md

 The application can be tested like so:

 	$ npm test

+If you need to add seed data for your tests, use db-migrate.
+See this [commit](https://github.com/salimkapadia/dating-with-node-api/commit/f3a7a7e2a01a9dde93a33590d7932807cc476556).
+Please keep in mind that during the build process, the test directory is not checked out.

 # Troubleshooting
 If you run into an error, make sure the database is created and that both node and the modules are in your PATH.
 To facilitate fast iterations, run [Nodemon](https://github.com/remy/nodemon) locally.